davetron5000/tdd_cli_talk/demo/demo_03_error_handling.md

       Given an empty directory "/tmp/dotfiles"
       When I run `fullstop /tmp/dotfiles`
       Then the exit status should not be 0
-      And the output should contain \
+      And the stderr should contain \
           "Problem checking out /tmp/dotfiles"
       But the output should not contain a backtrace